Mathias-Kabango3/pulseconnect_fontend/README.md

 Pull requests are welcome!
 Please open an issue first to discuss any changes.

 ---
-Developed with ❤️ by PulseConnect Team.
+Developed with ❤️ by Mathias Kabango.